MaiaraGripp/hdMTD/article-demos/README.txt

 About the included code.html file:
 ====================================

-The file code.html in ReplicationMaterials.zip was generated with all computations fully executed — that is, no sections were commented out, and no preprocessed data was used.
+The file code.html was generated with all computations fully executed — that is, no sections were commented out, and no preprocessed data was used.

 ==========================
 Contact